Lesson 2 of 6

 The Tradeoff

-At .20 delta, your monthly premium may only be $0.50-$1.50 per share.
-On a $10,000 capital commitment, that can feel underwhelming.
-The math works over dozens of trades, but impatient traders often drift toward higher deltas prematurely.
-Stick to your plan.
+At .20 delta, your monthly premium might only be $0.50-$1.50 per share.
+On a $10,000 capital commitment, that can feel like pocket change.
+I get it -- I've been tempted to bump up the delta plenty of times.
+But the math works over dozens of trades.
+Impatient traders drift to higher deltas and then wonder why they're getting assigned every other week.
+Stick to the plan.

 Approximate Monthly Yield (.20 Delta)